-Vertebrae can be damaged in falls, car accidents or other violent collisions.
-The degree and location of a fracture affects how much pain it causes.
+Vertebrae can be damaged in falls, car accidents, or other violent collisions.
+The degree and location of a fracture affect how much pain it causes.

 Torn muscles or tendons in the lower back – often associated with activities like weightlifting and sports – can cause intense, sometimes debilitating pain.